buildingSMART/BCF-XML/Documentation/README.md

-ModifiedDate | Yes | Date when the topic was last modified ModifiedAuthor | Yes | User who modified the topic AssignedTo | Yes | The user to whom this topic is assigned to BimSnippet | Yes | BimSnippet related to the project DocumentReference | Yes | List of references related to the topic TopicType | Yes | The type of the topic (the options can be specified in the extension schema) TopicStatus | Yes | The status of the topic (the options can be specified in the extension schema)
+ModifiedDate | Yes | Date when the topic was last modified ModifiedAuthor | Yes | User who modified the topic AssignedTo | Yes | The user to whom this topic is assigned to TopicType | Yes | The type of the topic (the options can be specified in the extension schema) TopicStatus | Yes | The status of the topic (the options can be specified in the extension schema)